kode-zon/bpmn-js-app/README.md

 # BpmnJsAppV2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project was generated from [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5. and use library from https://www.npmjs.com/package/bpmn-js then implement more feature from example (https://github.com/bpmn-io/bpmn-js-examples)

 ## Development server